-I started content marketing in the early days.
-So early that when I first met the WordPress founder, he had just raised $1.1 million for WordPress.
+I started off as a journalist, and began writing for the internet in its early days.
+So early that when I first met the creator of WordPress, he had just raised $1.1 million for WordPress.

 Fast forward to today and WordPress is worth over a billion dollars.

-Similarly, when I first started with content marketing, there were less than 30 million blogs that existed and now there are over a billion.
+Similarly, when I first began content marketing, there were just under 30 million blogs worldwide.
+Now there are over a billion of them.

-In other words, things have changed drastically and now it’s what more competitive.
+In other words, the situation has altered dramatically and now it’s a more competitive market.

-We are at a point where you already know you need to leverage content marketing.
-But what areas of content marketing should you focus on?
+We’ve arrived at a point where you’re already aware of the importance of content marketing.
+But what parts of content marketing should you focus on?

 How many blog posts do you need to write?
 What are the best ways to monetize your traffic?